Mellanox/libvma/README.txt

 Default value is 1 (Multi with spin lock)

 VMA_BUFFER_BATCHING_MODE
-Batching of returning Rx buffers per socket.
+Batching of returning Rx buffers and pulling Tx buffers per socket.
-In case the value is 0 then VMA will not use buffer batching mode for returning Rx buffers.
+In case the value is 0 then VMA will not use buffer batching.
-In case the value is 1 then VMA will use buffer batching mode for returning Rx buffers.
+In case the value is 1 then VMA will use buffer batching and will try to periodically reclaim unused buffers.
+In case the value is 2 then VMA will use buffer batching with no reclaim.
 [future: other values are reserved]
 Default value is 1